edrex/static-starter/README.starter.md

 This is a starter project for people making Jekyll sites for hosting in Github Pages and editing with Prose.io.
-See it in action on [my homepage](http://edrex.github.io)
+See it in action on [French Pressicus Technicalus](http://edrex.github.io).

 ## Quick start